peter-califano/peter-califano/README.md

 ## Fun Facts
 - Former brewer and marketing manager with a knack for creative thinking.
 - I enjoy painting, ceramics, trail running, and experimenting in the kitchen.
+- Always eager to connect science, analytics, and strategy to create meaningful outcomes.